-Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs.
-Additional functionality is needed to support BSS-transition mobility.
+Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs or MLDs.
+Additional functionality is needed to support BSS/ML-transition mobility.
 The additional required functionality is provided by the reassociation service.
 Reassociation is one of the services in the DSS.